OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Add-Type.md

 # Add-Type

 ## SYNOPSIS
-Adds a Microsoft .NET Framework class to a PowerShell session.
+Adds a Microsoft .NET class to a PowerShell session.

 ## SYNTAX